How to Obtain a Green Card for Child?

 Second, either concurrently with Form I-130, while Form I-130 is pending, or after Form I-130 has been approved, the child must file Form I-485, “Application to Register Permanent Residence or Adjust Status” with USCIS.
 In practice, it is highly recommended to concurrently file Form I-130 and I-485.

-Among the documentation and other evidence that must be submitted with Form I-485 include a copy of Form I-797, Approval or Receipt Notice, for Form I-130, two passport-style photographs, a copy of the child’s government-issued identity document with photograph, a copy of the child’s birth certificate, documents to prove legal entry to the U.S., and certified police and court records of all criminal charges, arrests, or convictions for the child.
+Among the documentation and other evidence that must be submitted with Form I-485 include a copy of Form I-797, Approval or Receipt Notice, for Form I-130 (if I-130 has been filed with USCIS), two passport-style photographs, a copy of the child’s government-issued identity document with photograph, a copy of the child’s birth certificate, documents to prove legal entry to the U.S., I-693 medical exam report, and certified police and court records of all criminal charges, arrests, or convictions for the child.

 If the child is under 14 years of age, the Form I-485 requires a filing fee of $750 (if filed with the Form I-485 of at least one parent) or $1,140 (if not filed with the Form I-485 of at least one parent).
 If the child is 14 years of age or older, the Form I-485 requires a filing fee of $1,140, plus a biometrics fee of $85.